basudevrawat/criminal-recognition-system-using-face-recognition-Public/README.md

-# Microsoft Engage Program 2022 (Face-Recognition Challenge)
-**Problem Statement:**
-To develop a browser based application to demonstrate the use of face- recognition.

 ## Criminal Identification System
 A web applicatiom developed to identify criminals using their photo and webcam, built using python's face-Recognition library.

-## Video Demo
-You can find the video demo of the app: https://youtu.be/9FvcQzpen5Y

 ## Features of the application
 * Secure Login System (only admin users are allowed)